New York Post: 19th century

-1918 to 1976
+20th century

-Villard sold the paper in 1918, after widespread allegations of pro-German sympathies during World War I hurt its circulation.
+Villard sold the newspaper in 1918 following widespread allegations of pro-German sympathies during World War I hurt the newspaper's circulation.
 The new owner was Thomas Lamont, a senior partner in the Wall Street firm of J.P.
 Morgan & Co.
 Unable to stem the paper's financial losses, he sold it to a consortium of 34 financial and reform political leaders, headed by Edwin Francis Gay, dean of the Harvard Business School, whose members included Franklin D. Roosevelt.
-Conservative Cyrus H. K. Curtis, publisher of the Ladies Home Journal, purchased the Evening Post in 1924 and briefly turned it into a non-sensational tabloid in 1933.
+In 1924, conservative Cyrus H. K. Curtis, publisher of the Ladies Home Journal, purchased the Evening Post, and briefly turned it into a non-sensational tabloid nine years later, in 1933.

 In 1928, Wilella Waldorf became drama editor at the Evening Post.
 She was one of the first women to hold an editorial role at the newspaper, During her time at the Evening Post, she was the only female first-string critic on a New York newspaper.
-She was proceeded by Clara Savage Littledale, the first woman reporter ever hired by the Post and the editor of the woman's page in 1914.
+She was preceded by Clara Savage Littledale, the first woman reporter ever hired by the Post and the editor of the woman's page in 1914.
 In 1934, J. David Stern purchased the paper, changed its name to the New York Post, and restored its broadsheet size and liberal perspective.
 For four months of that same year, future U.S. Senator from Alaska Ernest Gruening was an editor of the paper.
 In 1939, Dorothy Schiff purchased the paper.
 Her husband George Backer was named editor and publisher.
 Her second editor and third husband Ted Thackrey became co-publisher and co-editor with Schiff in 1942.
 Together, they recast the newspaper into its modern-day tabloid format.

-In 1948, The Bronx Home News merged with it.
+In 1945, The Bronx Home News merged with it.
 In 1949, James Wechsler became editor of the paper, running both the news and the editorial pages.
 In 1961, he turned over the news section to Paul Sann and stayed on as editorial page editor until 1980.

-Under Schiff's tenure the Post was devoted to liberalism, supporting trade unions and social welfare, and featured some of the most popular columnists of the time, such as Joseph Cookman, Drew Pearson, Eleanor Roosevelt, Max Lerner, Murray Kempton, Pete Hamill, and Eric Sevareid, in addition to theatre critic Richard Watts Jr. and gossip columnist Earl Wilson.
+Under Schiff's tenure the Post was seen to have liberal tilt, supporting trade unions and social welfare, and featured some of the most popular columnists of the time, such as Joseph Cookman, Drew Pearson, Eleanor Roosevelt, Max Lerner, Murray Kempton, Pete Hamill, and Eric Sevareid, theater critic Richard Watts Jr., and gossip columnist Earl Wilson.
+In November 1976, it was announced that Australian Rupert Murdoch had bought the Post from Schiff with the intention that Schiff would be retained as a consultant for five years.
+In 2005, it was reported that Murdoch bought the newspaper for US$30.5 million.